Abandoned & Little-Known Airfields:

 each with a parallel taxiway.

-The 1952 USGS topo map depicted Airhaven Airport as having a single northeast/southwest runway.
+as the 1952 USGS topo map depicted Airhaven Airport as having a single northeast/southwest runway.

 The Aerodromes table on the reverse side of the 1956 Phoenix Sectional chart (courtesy of John Voss),

-described Air Haven as having a single 3,000' bare runway.
+described Airhaven as having a single 3,000' bare runway.

 The 1960 Jeppesen Airway Manual (courtesy of Chris Kennedy)

-depicted Air Haven as having a single 3,200' paved Runway 5/23,
+depicted Airhaven as having a single 3,200' paved Runway 5/23,

 with a parallel taxiway on the northwest side leading to a ramp at the west side of the field with a few small buildings.

-as it was no longer depicted at all on the March 1962 Phoenix Sectional Chart (according to Chris Kennedy).
+Airhaven was no longer depicted at all on the March 1962 Phoenix Sectional Chart (according to Chris Kennedy).

-of West Grand Avenue & West Indian Schhol Avenue, just north of the Grand Canal.
+The site of Airhaven Airport is located southeast of the intersection of West Grand Avenue & West Indian School Avenue, just north of the Grand Canal.

-The name Air Haven was later used by a separate airfield in Peoria, 8 miles northwest.
+The name Airhaven was later used by a separate airfield in Peoria, 8 miles northwest.

 ____________________________________________________

-Isbell Construction Company Airfield / Air Haven Airport /
+Isbell Construction Company Airfield / Air Haven Airport / (Original) Glendale Municipal Airport (P37), Peoria, AZ

-33.57 North / 112.23 West (Northwest of Phoenix, AZ)
+33.57, -112.23 (Northwest of Phoenix, AZ)

-It was not yet depicted at all on the 1956 Phoenix Sectional chart (courtesy of John Voss).
+The Isbell Construction Company Airfield was not yet depicted on the 1956 Phoenix Sectional chart (courtesy of John Voss).

-The earliest depiction of this airfield which has been located
+The earliest depiction of this airfield which has been located was a 2/15/59 aerial view (from the Maricopa County Flood Control District).

 It depicted the field as having a single north/south runway,